cloudmesh-community/fa18-523-62/project-report/report.md

 <path to the binary files>mongod
 ```
 Once MongoDB is up and running we should be able to see the following line in
-the shell or terminal window
+the shell or terminal window[fa-523-62-docs-mongoDB].
 ```bash
 [initandlisten] waiting for connections on port 27017
 ```